Hemsedal Ice (Norway)

 The nature of the venue and the climbing on offers lends itself well to experienced climbers and those with some ice climbing experience.
-We deliberately run it after our Rjukan Ice trip because of Rjukan’s bigger selection of beginner friendly venues.
+We deliberately run it after our Lillehammer Ice trip because of Lillehammer’s bigger selection of beginner friendly venues.
 So you might want to join us for both.
-You can hone your craft in Rjukan then transfer to the Hemsedal’s bigger options.
+You can hone your craft in Lillehammer then transfer to the Hemsedal’s bigger options.

 We run our Hemsedal Ice (Norway) trips at a very low ratio of 1:2 and our team of Association of Mountaineering Instructors members are experts at matching the challenge level to individual needs.
 We can supply any technical equipment (there is no cost of this).
 Participants just need suitable clothing and footwear (boot hire is easy to arrange and we can advise on this).

 Hemsedal serves Norway’s most extensive ski area (you may wish to ski on your rest day) which sits proudly in view above the village.
 It has an excellent accommodation infrastructure, some very tempting gear shops, quality guidebooks and efficient travel options from the UK.
 It’s a perfect base and you’ll love your time there.
 If you want to chat through our Hemsedal Ice (Norway) trip before booking please don’t hesitate to Contact Us.

 We aim to make our Norway weeks as relaxed as possible (you are on holiday after all!) but we also want to maximise climbing and skills development time.
 So, we certainly do follow a format but we also like to have some flexibility to account for varying weather conditions and group preferences.
 Generally, though our Hemsedal week looks like this;